sammwyy/choco.js/README.md

 - **🌐 Comprehensive**: Support for various HTTP methods, robust routing, and middleware handling.
 - **📊 Monitoring**: Built-in support for logging and monitoring.
 - **💼 Flexible**: Easily extendable with custom middleware and supports multiple runtimes.
+- **🐇 Lightweight**: Zero dependencies and only 70kb in size.
+Just and necessary for your application.

 ## Supported Runtimes